olafollgaard/makeArduino/README.md

 #### Setting up Arduino as ISP
 1. Plug Arduino into the USB port, which should show up as `/dev/ttyACM0`
 2. From the Arduino IDE, upload the *Arduino as ISP* sketch
+3. Unplug Arduino
+4. Add a 10uF capacitor between GND and RESET on the Arduino
-3. Unplug, then connect the following pins to your target ATtiny8x:
+5. Connect the following pins to your target ATtiny8x:

    Arduino | ATtiny85 | ATtiny84
    ------- | -------- | --------